Andonome/stories/effect_summaries.md

 Makes things go fast!

-0. Target moves with effective Speed Bonus of 0.
+0. Target moves as if their Speed was higher by 1.
-1. Target moves with effective Speed Bonus of 1.
+1. Target moves as if their Speed was higher by 2.
-1. Target moves with effective Speed Bonus of 2.
+1. Target moves as if their Speed was higher by 3.
-1. Target moves with effective Speed Bonus of 3.
+1. Target moves as if their Speed was higher by 4.
-1. Target moves with effective Speed Bonus of 4.
+1. Target moves as if their Speed was higher by 5.

 ## Beautiful